Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Introduction

 \section{Introduction}

 Heavy-flavor quarks (charm and beauty) are mostly produced in the early stages of ultra-relativistic high-energy hadronic and nuclear collisions by hard parton-parton scattering processes.
-These processes predominantly include production of heavy-flavor quarks through gluon fusion ($gg\rightarrow c\bar{c}/b\bar{b}$) and quark-antiquark annihilation ($q\bar{q}\rightarrow c\bar{c}/b\bar{b}$).
+These processes predominantly include the production of heavy-flavor quarks through gluon fusion ($gg\rightarrow c\bar{c}/b\bar{b}$) and quark-antiquark annihilation ($q\bar{q}\rightarrow c\bar{c}/b\bar{b}$) at the leading order (LO) in the Quantum Chromodynamics (QCD).
+Although the next-to-leading order (NLO) perturbative processes ($q\bar{q}\rightarrow c\bar{c}g/b\bar{b}g$, $qg \rightarrow c\bar{c}q/b\bar{b}q$, and $gg\rightarrow c\bar{c}g/b\bar{b}g$) have significant contribution to the production of heavy quarks at the LHC energies~\cite{Norrbin:2000zc}.
 The hadrons formed from these quarks, both hidden and open, charmed and beauty flavors are considered a vital probe to understand the dynamics of systems formed in both the hadronic and nucleus-nucleus collisions.
-Starting from their suppression in heavy-ion collisions (HIC) to comprehending production mechanism in proton+proton (pp) collisions through understanding cold nuclear effect (CNM) in proton on lead collisions, heavy flavored hadrons play a major role.
+Starting from their suppression in heavy-ion collisions (HIC) to comprehending the production mechanism in proton+proton (pp) collisions through understanding cold nuclear effect (CNM) in proton on lead collisions, heavy flavored hadrons play a major role.
 Moreover, because of their heavy mass and larger relaxation time compared to the lifetime of quark-gluon plasma (QGP), a deconfined equilibrated state of quarks and gluons, they experience the entire phase-space evolution process and consequently carry information about the medium.
 In recent times, both experimental results like strangeness enhancement~\cite{Adam:2017}, ridge-structure~\cite{Li:2011, Khachatryan:2011}, etc., and theoretical results~\cite{Deb:2020, Aditya:2021} of pp collisions have brought a wave of excitement to the particle physics community, which are conventionally considered as heavy-ion-like QGP signatures.
 These results compel us to reinvestigate the traditional understanding of using pp collisions as a benchmark to study the formation of a QGP medium in HIC.
 In this context of better understanding the dynamics of pp collisions, heavy-flavored hadrons are believed to be one of the best tools.
-This is because their dynamics differ from the light flavored hadrons, as heavy quarks are formed mostly by the perturbative hard-Quantum Chromodynamics (pQCD) processes in contrast to the light quarks, which are produced by non-perturbative Quantum Chromodynamic processes.
+This is because their dynamics differ from the light-flavored hadrons, as heavy quarks are formed mostly by the perturbative hard-Quantum Chromodynamic (pQCD) processes in contrast to the light quarks, which are produced by non-perturbative Quantum Chromodynamic processes.\\